 - Report the spam or phishing to Google – You can help protect others by reporting a spam email to Google using the “Spam” button above the Gmail message with the stop sign and the exclamation point.

-Finally, if you are really unsure about something, call and talk with an actual representative of the organization from a known customer support number.
+If you are really unsure about something, call and talk with an actual representative of the organization from a known customer support number.